+Number of

+Shares That

+Can be Total

+Acquired w/in Number of

+60 Days of Shares

+March 10, Beneficially Percentage e

-Name of Beneficial Owner Number of Shares That Can be Acquired w/in 60 Days of March 15, 2018 (1) Number of Shares Beneficially Owned Percentage Total
+Name of Beneficial Owner 2019 (1) Owned Total

-5% Stockholders: ,
+5% Stockholders: ()

-Caxton Corporation (2) 0 4,870,409 10.40%
+Caxton Corporation (2) 4,325,000 8.62 %

-Federated Investors, Inc. (3) 0 6,868,400 14.66%
+Federated Investors, Inc. (3) 6,868,400 13.70 %

+Entities associated with Puissance Life Science Opportunities Fund VI (4) 5,565,860 5,565,860 9.99 %

 Named Executive Officers and Directors:

 Marco Taglietti, M.D.
-662,686 1,066,686 2.25%
+997,477 1,478,477 2.89 %

-Eric François 127,390 152,307
+Eric François 225,098 252,015

 David Angulo, M.D.
-201,600 297,390
+341,600 464,390

 Steven C. Gilman, Ph.D.
-54,198 54,198
+74,187 74,187

 Ann F. Hanham, Ph.D.
-42,842 47,067
+62,831 67,056

-David Hastings 49,199 81,033
+David Hastings 69,188 101,022

-Guy Macdonald 154,197 194,197
+Guy Macdonald 231,329 271,329

-Patrick Machado 43,999 103,999
+Patrick Machado 63,988 123,988

-Marion McCourt 46,053 46,053

-All executive officers and directors as a group

-(10 persons) (4) 1,386,651 2,050,376 4.25%
+Ammondo Anido

+Armando Anido 7
-^{} Less than 1% of the outstanding shares of common stock.

-(1) Reflects shares that may be acquired within 60 days of March 15, 2018, pursuant to the exercise of stock options or warrants.

-- Based on a Schedule 13G filed with the SEC on March 13, 2018, reporting beneficial ownership as of March 6, 2018.
+- Less than 1% of the outstanding shares of common stock. - (1) Reflects shares that may be acquired within 60 days of March 10, 2019, pursuant to the exercise of stock options or warrants or conversion of convertible notes. - (2) Based on a Schedule 13G/A filed with the SEC on February 14, 2019, reporting beneficial ownership as of December 31, 2018.
 Each of Caxton Corporation, CDK Associates, L.L.C., and Bruce S. Kovner have shared voting and dispositive power with respect to these shares.
-The address for these entities is 731 Alexander Road, Building 2, Suite 500, Princeton, New Jersey 08540. - (3) Based on a Schedule 13G/A filed with the SEC on February 14, 2018, reporting beneficial ownership as of December 31, 2017.
-All of the outstanding voting stock of Federated Investors, Inc. (Federated) is held in the Voting Shares Irrevocable Trust (the Trust) for which John F. Donahue, Rhodora J. Donahue and J. Christopher Donahue act as trustees (collectively, the Trustees).
-This figure also includes the 2,660,000 shares of common stock Federated purchased during the March 2018 Public Offering (as defined below).
+The address for these entities is 731 Alexander Road, Building 2, Suite 500, Princeton, New Jersey 08540. - (3) Based on a Schedule 13G/A filed with the SEC on February 13, 2019, reporting beneficial ownership as of December 31, 2018.
+All of the outstanding voting stock of Federated Investors, Inc. ("Federated") is held in the Voting Shares Irrevocable Trust (the "Trust") for which John F. Donahue, Rhodora J. Donahue and J. Christopher Donahue act as trustees (collectively, the "Trustees").
 The Trustees have the collective voting control that they exercise over Federated, and each of Federated and the Trust have sole voting and investment power over the shares reflected in the table, and each of the Trustees have shared voting and investment power over the shares reflected in the table.
 Federated, the Trust, and each of the Trustees expressly disclaim beneficial ownership of the shares reflected in the table.
-The address for Federated, the Trust and the Trustees is Federated Investors Tower, Pittsburgh, PA 15222-3779. - (4) Consists of shares held by each executive officer and director as of March 15, 2018, including the shares described in footnote (1) above.
+The address for Federated, the Trust and the Trustees is Federated Investors Tower, Pittsburgh, PA 15222-3779. - (4) Reflects the maximum permitted ownership percentage (9.99%) of shares upon conversion of the convertible notes pursuant to the Note Purchase Agreement as disclosed in Note 7 to our financial statements included in our annual report on Form 10-K as filed with the SEC on March 14, 2019.
+Each of Puissance Life Science Opportunities Fund VI ("Fund VI"), Puissance Capital Fund (GP) LLC (the managing member of Fund VI, "Puissance GP"), Puissance Capital Management LP (the investment manager of Fund VI, "Puissance Capital Management"), Puissance Capital Management (GP) LLC (the general partner to "Puissance Capital Management GP") and Theodore Wang (the managing member of both Puissance GP and Puissance Capital Management GP, and collectively with the other entities, "Puissance Entities"), has shared voting and investment power with respect to these shares.
+Each Puissance Entity disclaims beneficial ownership of the Securities except to the extent of that person's pecuniary interest therein.
+The address for Puissance Entities is 950 Third Avenue, 25th Floor, New York, New York 10022. - (5) Consists of shares held by each executive officer and director as of March 10, 2019, including the shares described in footnote (1) above.